Designing a unified scheduling experience and scalable design systemfor a healthcare staffing app.

 In parallel, I evolved the design system to improve velocity and reduce design debt.

-• Efficiency: +30% task efficiency in usability testing (old vs new booking flows)
++30% task efficiency in timed usability testing, comparing old vs new booking flows across active healthcare professionals.

-• Conversion proxy: Post-launch analytics showed faster shift booking and fewer drop-offs
+Post-launch analytics showed faster shift booking and fewer drop-offs at the key friction points identified in research.

-• Satisfaction: Higher SUS scores, stronger in-app survey results, and positive clinician feedback in follow-up interviews
+Higher SUS scores, stronger in-app survey results, and positive clinician feedback in follow-up interviews.

-• Team velocity: Reduced design debt and improved build consistency through reusable components and standards
+Reduced design debt and improved build consistency through reusable components — new features shipped without relitigating foundational decisions.